 The ground wire still performs the same function, but there are now two wires carrying the audio signal rather than just one, which greatly reduces interference.
 The two wires carrying the same audio signal outperform a single line in terms of reducing interference.

-This happens when a transformer changes the polarity of the signal in one wire just before it is transferred into the cable.
+A transformer actively changes the polarity of the signal in one wire right before transferring it into the cable.
 Then there is a positive signal that enters the so-called hot wire and a precise copy of the signal that enters the cold wire but with the polarity reversed (i.e., negative).

-The interference that would be picked up by the single wire inside an unbalanced cable is still picked up by both of these wires.
+The interference captured by the single wire inside an unbalanced cable affects both of these wires, picking it up in the process.
 The balanced wire picks up a hum if it runs next to a power cable, but it picks up interference if it runs into something else.

-Naturally, the interference is picked up by both positive and negative signals.
+Naturally, both positive and negative signals pick up the interference.
 The two wires’ sum is now equal to zero because their polarities are the opposite of one another.
 As a result, we couldn’t hear anything if we tried to listen to the audio inside the cable.

 Positive and negative signals would completely cancel one another out.
 We would only hear the interference picked up along the path, whether it be the constant static hum or the audible bump in the line, because this interference didn’t cause a polarity reversal on any of the lines.